Labs64/NetLicensing-Demo/README.md

 $ docker exec netlicensing-demo ./dockerfiles/bin/prj-build.sh
 ```

-Now you can browse the site [http://localhost:80](http://localhost:80)
+Now you can browse the site at [http://localhost:80](http://localhost:80)

 ---